otaviojava/jcassandra-book/04-cql.md

 ## Safety

 Cassandra has important support for the security feature.
-Thus, it is possible to define permission, create user, create rules, remove permission among others.
+Thus, it is possible to define permission, create user, create rules, remove permission, among others.
 The first step in applying this to the project is to enable the security feature by Cassandra.
-For that, it is necessary to make a change inside `cassandra.yaml` inside the` conf` folder: change the line `authenticator: AllowAllAuthenticator` to` authenticator: PasswordAuthenticator`.
+For that, it is necessary to make a change inside `cassandra.yaml`, inside the `conf` folder: change the line `authenticator: AllowAllAuthenticator` to `authenticator: PasswordAuthenticator`.
-To enable Cassandra's permission management, it is also necessary to change the line `authorizer: AllowAllAuthorizer` to` authorizer: CassandraAuthorizer`.

 If you are using Docker, the solution would be to map the configuration location.
 Like this: